frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/sms-setting.md

 <!-- add-breadcrumbs -->
 # SMS Settings

+**You can subscribe to an SMS provider to send SMS to mobile numbers.**

 To integrate SMS in ERPNext, approach an SMS Gateway Provider who provides HTTP API.
 They will create an account for you and will provide an unique username and password.